Why should I become a precinct delegate?

-Note: Each county will hold its county convention about two weeks after the August 7, 2018 primary.
+Note: Each county will hold its county convention about two to three weeks after the August 4, 2020 primary.
 Every county will hold its convention on the same night.
 If you win your election for PD you will be notified by mail as to the date and the location of your specific county convention.
 We will also post the date of the county conventions on our website when it becomes available.
 The State Convention is held about two weeks after the county conventions.

 How to get your name on the ballot as a Precinct Delegate.

 To become elected as a Republican precinct delegate you must complete a form called a “Precinct Delegate - Affidavit of Identity and Receipt of Filing.”